colomafarre/colomafarre.github.io/_posts/2019-06-12-syauliwang.md

 <a href="/img/syauliwang/IMG_3832.JPG"> <img border="0" src= "/img/syauliwang/IMG_3832.JPG" width="200"></a>

 There are no "hotels" per se in Syauliwang, so our friend Kuber arranged for some housing.
-Basically, some spare rooms in mud houses run by a family which also had a small restaurant.
-Cost per person per night (including meals) was about four dollars.
+Basically, some spare rooms in mud houses run by a family which also had a small restaurant. **Cost per person per night (including meals) was about four dollars**.
 How's that for a deal?

 <a href="/img/syauliwang/IMG_3852.JPG"> <img border="0" src= "/img/syauliwang/IMG_3852.JPG" width="200"></a>